What Was The Impact Of Vincent Van Gogh On The Art World?

 Max pechstein

 When we talk about van Gogh and his artwork, we can see that he had a massive impact on many art movements.
-It is like van Gogh permitted them to do the kind of art they were now doing, especially for the Expressionism and Fauvism Artist.
+It is like van Gogh permitted them to do the kind of art they were now doing, especially for the Expressionism and Fauvism Artists.

 This individualist style, use of color, techniques, form, and brush strokes continue to make Vincent van Gogh a great artist.
 I am also influenced and inspired by his art.